 That’s the general gist of it, but of course, there’s more to say.
 There are various types of video coaching businesses.
 The biggest thing that separates one from the other is the type of coaching they provide.

-For example, a coach could help a person improve their love life, career, decision-making process, health, or help to find their life purpose.
+For example, a coach could help a person start an LLC, improve their love life, career, decision-making process, health, or help to find their life purpose.

 There’s a variety of different ways that you can train clients, too.
 For example, you could offer private coaching or work with businesses and provide group coaching.